The Diary of Alicia Keys: Background and development

 Alicia Keys' debut studio album Songs in A Minor was released on June 26, 2001, by J Records.
 A fusion of classical music, traditional and modern styles of soul, and contemporary R&B, it received widespread critical acclaim, being hailed as an auspicious and accomplished debut.
 (Note: attributed to multiple sources) Preceded by the US Billboard Hot 100 number-one single "Fallin'", the album debuted atop the US Billboard 200 with first-week sales of 236,000 units.
 It earned Keys five Grammy Awards at the 44th Annual Grammy Awards (2002), which tied Keys with Lauryn Hill as the female artist with most Grammy Awards won in a single ceremony.
 (Note: Beyoncé broke the record at the 52nd Annual Grammy Awards (2010), when she won six awards.)
 The album is widely regarded as an immensely influential record of its era, (Note: attributed to multiple sources) and is credited with propelling Keys to global prominence, placing her at the forefront of neo soul.

 One of the best-selling albums of 2001 and 2002, Songs in A Minor had sold over 10 million copies worldwide by November 2003.
-Consequently, substantial pressure was placed on The Diary of Alicia Keys to match or exceed that success, as to avoid the sophomore slump.
+Consequently, substantial pressure was placed on Keys' second studio album to match or exceed that success, as to avoid the sophomore slump.
 Keys, however, felt confident due to her experience from the creation of Songs in A Minor.
 Keys' then-partner and collaborator Kerry Brothers Jr. would retrospectively state that Keys having creative control over her artistry since her debut helped them overcome the concerns, as they strived to replicate, but enhance, the formula of Songs in A Minor.
 While on the Songs in A Minor Tour (2002), Keys began developing ideas for what would become The Diary of Alicia Keys.
 Conceiving it as an intimate record, Keys refrained from seeking collaborators out to contribute to the album, despite distinguished collaborations with Eve and Christina Aguilera in 2002.